rpm2003rpm/netlist2ss/README.md

 1. Open python3 in a terminal

-2. Calculate the transfer function of 'cap_filt.sp' circuit by typing the following lines in the python interpreter
+2. Calculate the space state matrices of 'cap_filt.sp' circuit by typing the following lines in the python interpreter

 ```
     from netlist2ss import netlist2ss